The Churches of Britain and Ireland

 St. Jude on Tettenhall Road. © Dennis Harper (2003).
 Interior view, and another showing how the false ceiling obscures the top of the window (shame!), but happily the ceiling finishes short of the wall, so the window can still be seen to its full height; font, and total immersion font, all © Dennis Harper (2009).
 Link.

 St. Luke (1860-1) on Upper Villiers Street. © Dennis Harper (2009).
-Another view, © Dennis Harper (2010).
+Three additional views - 1, 2, 3, all © Dennis Harper (2010).
 The font and altar, both © Dennis Harper (2009).
+Dennis has advised (2019) that the church has been decommissioned, and is now in use as an antiques centre.
 Link.

 St. Mark, Chapel Ash.
 Another view.
 Both © Dennis Harper (2003).
 Link.

 St. Martin of Tours (1938/9) on Dixon Street. © Dennis Harper (2003).
+Interior view, Lady Chapel, and the attractive modern font, all © Dennis Harper (2011).
 Link.

 St. Mary (R.C.) on Cannock Road. © Dennis Harper (2004).

-St. Matthew on Willenhall Road.
+St. Matthew on Willenhall Road and East Park Way.
 Another view.
+SO 932 984.
 Both © Dennis Harper (2003).
+Interior view, and the font, both © Dennis Harper (2018).

 The former St. Paul stood on Penn Road.
-Built 1833-5, it was demolished in 1969.
+Built in 1833-5, it was demolished in 1969.
 The site now lies beneath the ring road.
 From Dennis Harper's Collection.
 Link.

-St. Peter and St. Paul on Paternoster Row. © Dennis Harper (2003).
+St. Paul on Whitburn Close, Pendeford. © Dennis Harper (2012).

 The former St. Pius, shown here as it was in 2003.
 It was subsequently closed (photo from 2007), and later demolished to make way for a health centre.
 Both © Dennis Harper.